Zachary L'Heureux

-Zachary L'Heureux, nicknamed Happy, is a Canadian professional ice hockey forward for the Milwaukee Admirals of the American Hockey League (AHL) while under contract as a prospect to the Nashville Predators of the National Hockey League (NHL).
+Zachary L'Heureux (born May 15, 2003) is a Canadian professional ice hockey player who is a forward for the Colorado Avalanche of the National Hockey League (NHL).

 Playing career

-L'Heureux was drafted by the Predators in the first round of the 2021 NHL entry draft with the 27th overall pick in the draft.
+L'Heureux was drafted by the Nashville Predators in the first round of the 2021 NHL entry draft with the 27th overall pick in the draft.
 According to L'Heureux, he models his playing style after agitators such as Brad Marchand and Matthew Tkachuk.
-On July 28, 2021, L'Heureux was signed to a three-year, entry-level contract with the Predators.
-On October 22, 2024, L'Heureux made his NHL debut.
-In a short period of time, L'Heureux quickly established himself as a fan favorite in Nashville.
+On July 28, L'Heureux was signed to a three-year, entry-level contract with the Predators.
+On October 22, L'Heureux made his NHL debut.
+In a short period of time, L'Heureux quickly established himself as a fan favourite in Nashville.

-On November 17, 2024, L'Heureux scored his first career NHL goal against the Vancouver Canucks goalie Kevin Lankinen.
+On November 17, 2024, L'Heureux scored his first career NHL goal in a 5–3 win against the Vancouver Canucks.

-After returning from an injury that left him week to week, L'Heureux returned with a tinted visor, stating it was to help him focus on the game and not the harsh LEDs and fans.
+On June 24, 2026, L'Heureux and Fedor Svechkov were traded to the Colorado Avalanche in exchange for Chase Bradley, Jack Drury and a 2029 third-round pick.